JustinPaoletta/my_portfolio/docs/VSCODE_DEBUGGING.md

 ## Overview

-This project includes VS Code launch configurations that enable you to:
+You can set up VS Code launch configurations to enable you to:

 - Debug your React application in the browser with breakpoints
 - Debug unit tests with Vitest